finos/waltz/docs/governance/policies/secrets-management.md

 ## Current status
 - **Credential logging:** logging of the `Authorization` header and the decoded JWT was removed in #7601 (merged).
 Related access-token handling is tracked under #7600.
-- **Secret scanning / push protection:** to be enabled at the repository level by a FINOS repository administrator; this section will record the live status once enabled.
+- **Secret scanning / push protection:** enablement is tracked in #7635 (requires a FINOS repository administrator); this section will record the live status once enabled.
 - **Rotation window for exposed secrets:** an exposed secret is rotated immediately on discovery, not on any periodic cycle (see Rotation and Incident response).